-And the ill favoured and leanfleshed kine did eat up the seven well favoured and fat kine.
-So Pharaoh...
+And it shall come to pass, when Pharaoh shall call you, and shall say, What is your occupation?...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.